aarondwi/CTE-vs-Explicit-Locking/README.md

 Writable CTE vs Locking
 -----------------------

 Example (performance, correctness) of using PostgreSQL's writable CTE vs locking (with FOR UPDATE) and blind update (multiple call, without locking).
-Here, the use case is __only use coupon once for each users, and all data should be properly recorded__
+Here, the use case is __only use coupon once for each users, and coupons used should not exceed the predefined coupon numbers__.

 Why?
 -----------------------

-Sometimes, you want to speed-up your database transaction by reducing the number of calls.
-Of course, while still being safe.
-This repo gives an example about how to achieve that.
+Most people (trust me, even in important business apps) blindly assumes that their code will run serially against database, not using any kind of transaction guarantee or proper locking, which may result in logically corrupted state.
+For those already knowing, they said `lock makes application slow`.
+While true, but performance doesn't mean anything if the result is incorrect

 How to run
 -----------------------